 Stock markets drop as Wall Street takes a gloomy view of the economy

+The Dow Jones Industrial Average is in a bear market, as stock markets continue their weeklong plunge.

-Stock markets continued their weeklong plunge on Friday as Wall Street embraced a gloomy view of the U.S. economy's future, where a recession seems more likely, and digested the Federal Reserve's warning that more interest-rate hikes are coming.
+Wall Street is digesting the Federal Reserve's warning that more interest rate hikes are coming, as it embraces a gloomy view of the U.S. economy's future, where a recession seems more likely.

-The Dow fell more than 650 points, or 2.21 %, on Friday to 29,411, the lowest level since November 2020.
+The Dow fell more than 700 points, or 2.3%, on Friday, to its lowest level since November 2020.
 After falling for five days in a row, the index is on track to close the week 1,000 points below where it started.
-The NASDAQ and S&P 500 were also down more than 2 %.
+The Nasdaq and the S&P 500 were also down more than 2.5% each.

+Already this year, the central bank has hiked rates at a speed and magnitude not seen for a generation, in the hopes of slowing down the worst inflation the country has experienced in 40 years.

 Most Americans have hoped for a "soft landing," where the Fed's steps to stabilize prices brought about only a slight economic decline.
-But Federal Reserve Chairman Jerome Powell made it clear on Wednesday that the economy could experience a "hard landing" of a severe downturn.
+But Fed Chair Jerome Powell made it clear on Wednesday that the economy could experience a "hard landing" of a severe downturn.

 "Nonetheless, we're committed to getting inflation back down to 2% because we think that a failure to restore price stability would mean far greater pain later on. "

-Powell's comments and a bleak outlook from FedEx, the multinational company heavily connected to the world's supply chains, have created confusion about the future may hold, with Goldman Sachs analyst David Kostin describing the economic outlook as "unusually murky."
+Powell's comments and a bleak outlook from FedEx, the multinational company heavily connected to the world's supply chains, have created confusion about the future, with Goldman Sachs analyst David Kostin describing the economic outlook as "unusually murky."

 "The forward paths of inflation, economic growth, interest rates, earnings, and valuations are all in flux," Kostin wrote on Friday.